hillerlab/ForwardGenomics/README.md

 # Input Files
 You need to have these input files:

+#####1: Phylogenetic tree
-1: The tree with branch lengths in newick format.
+This file should contain the tree with branch lengths in newick format.
 The ancestors must be named, otherwise use tree_doctor -a to name them.

 Example:
 ```